Pure point diffraction and entropy beyond the Euclidean space: Introduction

 Here $B_n$ denotes the closed centred ball around $0$, $\theta$ is the Lebesgue measure and $|\cdot|$ the cardinality.
-In \cite{baake2007pure} it is shown that pure point diffractive subsets of $\mathbb{R}^d$ have $0$ patch counting entropy, which gives strong evidence to our intuition.
+In \cite{baake2007pure} it is shown that pure point diffractive subsets of $\mathbb{R}^d$ have $0$ patch counting entropy, which gives strong evidence to our intuition that pure point diffractive materials are somehow ordered.
 Note that in this article (and in \cite{baake2007pure}) a pure point diffractive Delone set is implicitly assumed to be a Delone set of finite local complexity with uniform patch frequencies.
 See Section \ref{sec:prelims} below for further details on these notions.

 Another application (and possibly the foundation) of several methods in the field of aperiodic order can be seen in harmonic analysis and in particular the study of $p$-adic numbers.
 In Y. Meyers famous monograph 'Algebraic numbers and harmonic analysis' \cite{meyer1972algebraic} the method of a 'cut and project scheme' was developed in order to construct a suitable generalization of uniform lattices in locally compact Abelian groups, the so called regular model sets.
-This method is of particular interest as the additive group of $p$-adic numbers does not contain uniform lattices, but regular model sets.
+This method is of particular interest as the additive group of $p$-adic numbers does not contain uniform lattices, but does contain regular model sets.

 On this footing Aperiodic order is nowadays usually studied for subsets of (non-compact) $\sigma$-compact locally compact Abelian groups (LCA$_\sigma$ groups) as for example in \cite{baake2004dynamical, baake2004weighted, strungaru2011positive, HuckandRichard, richard2017pure, lenz2020pure, hauser2020Anote}.
 In particular, the concepts of pure point diffractiveness and patch counting entropy are defined and studied for subsets of such groups.
 However, it remained open, whether pure point diffractiveness is sensitive to patch counting entropy and in particular, whether pure point diffraction implies $0$ patch counting entropy in this context.